sebknzl/krawall/README.md

 Make sure you have the DEVKITPRO/DEVKITARM environment variables set.

 Then, starting build.sh should be all you need on OSX and probably Linux.
-Windows will need Cygwin and probably some tweaking of the CMakeLists.
+I haven't tried building under Windows yet, it will probably require some tweaking of the CMakeLists.
 Contact me if you need help.

 The following CMake-variables can be configured ("ccmake build" or GUI):